awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 Configuring the CloudWatch agent to publish a sparse file can cause higher than expected CloudWatch costs, so we recommend not to do so\.
 For example, `/var/logs/lastlog` in Linux is usually a very sparse file, and we recommend that you don't publish it to CloudWatch\.

-## CloudWatch Agent Configuration File: Complete Examples<a name="CloudWatch-Agent-Configuration-File-Complete-Example"></a>
+## CloudWatch agent configuration file: Complete examples<a name="CloudWatch-Agent-Configuration-File-Complete-Example"></a>

 The following is an example of a complete CloudWatch agent configuration file for a Linux server\.